Civilizing mission: Brazil

 In the 19th century, the Portuguese royal family, headed by João VI, arrived in Rio de Janeiro escaping from the Napoleon's army invasion of Portugal in 1807.
 João VI gave impetus to the expansion of European civilization in Brazil.
 In a short period between 1808 and 1810, the Portuguese government founded the Royal Naval Academy and the Royal Military Academy, the Biblioteca Nacional, the Rio de Janeiro Botanical Garden, the Medico-Chirurgical School of Bahia, currently known as the "Faculdade de Medicina" under the purview of the Universidade Federal da Bahia and the Medico-Chirurgical School of Rio de Janeiro which is the modern-day Faculdade de Medicina of the Universidade Federal do Rio de Janeiro.

 Chile

 Nineteenth century elites of South American republics also used a civilizing mission rhetoric to justify armed actions against indigenous groups.
 On January 1, 1883, Chile refounded the old city of Villarrica, thus formally ending the process of the occupation of the indigenous lands of Araucanía.
 Six months later, on June 1, president Domingo Santa María declared:

 The country has with satisfaction seen the problem of the reduction of the whole Araucanía solved.
 This event, so important to our social and political life, and so significant for the future of the republic, has ended, happily and with costly and painful sacrifices.
 Today the whole Araucanía is subjugated, more than to the material forces, to the moral and civilizing force of the republic ...

+Chileans also deployed a "civilizatory crusade" discourse against Peru and Bolivia in the War of the Pacific (1879–1884).
+Along these lines Peru and Bolivia were seen as representatives of a backward Ancien régime that fought its wars with armies of indigenous barbarians.
+Negative views of this types also occurred among Peruvians as after the war, the indigenous peoples in Peru became scapegoats in the narratives of Peruvian criollo elites, exemplified in the writing of Ricardo Palma:

+The principal cause of the great defeat is that the majority of Peru is composed of that wretched and degraded race that we once attempted to dignify and ennoble.
+The Indian lacks patriotic sense; he is born enemy of the white and of the man of the coast.
+It makes no difference to him whether he is a Chilean or a Turk.
+To educate the Indian and to inspire him a feeling for patriotism will not be the task of our institutions, but of the ages.

+Modern day

+Pinkwashing, the strategy of promoting LGBT rights protections as evidence of liberalism and democracy, has been described as a continuation of the civilizing mission used to justify colonialism, this time on the basis of LGBT rights in Western countries.